Facebook Wants to Put a Camera in Your Living Room

 The devices also let you play games, watch videos together, listen to music and even read interactive bedtime stories from across the miles.

-There are also cues to let you know when they’re off like a red light and contrasting colors over the lens.
+There are also cues to let you know when they’re off: like a red light and contrasting colors near the lenses.

-My pick – the Portal TV – which lets you video chat from your couch – the most comfortable seat in the house!
+I really enjoyed the Portal TV.
+This device sits on top of your TV and lets you video chat from the most comfortable seat in the house: your couch.
+It’s much more relaxing than trying to hold your phone out at arms length.

+The person on the other end can use another Portal or the Facebook Messenger or WhatsApp on their phone.

-The wide angle camera can follow you around, include a group or focus on just one person you pick.
+Facebook built a bunch of AI smarts into the wide angle camera: it can follow you around, include the entire group or focus on just one person you pick.

-The downside, since Portal TV doesn’t handle popular streaming services like Netflix you’ll have to switch inputs to use it.
+I love the idea of video chatting on the TV, but these products require folks to put their Facebook privacy concerns aside.
+Still, with billions connected on their platform, the social network is on to something here.

+The biggest downside I see is that Portal TV only offers a half-baked selection of streaming services.
+There’s no Netflix or HBO, which means you’ll have to install this device along with your typical set top streamer, like an Amazon Fire TV or Apple TV.
+This setup can be complicated since you’ll have to switch inputs every time a video call comes in.